mliang1825/CS123/README.md

 avg.txt - Contains the average distance between the rows in the words_matrix

 counts_viz.html - Visualizations in counts.

+percents_viz.html - Visualization of the Percentage of Pairs with distance below threshold and had the same product id/ reviewer id.

 matchings.csv - csv file for the counts of matching productid/reviewerid below each threshold.